 These next forty days ought to be days of intense spiritual training revolving around three forms of spiritual exercise: fasting, prayer, and almsgiving.
 And let us never put off the ashes we have received, for they signify the very basis, the very soil from which our virtuous acts of fasting, prayer and almsgiving will spring.
 I am referring to the virtue of humility.
 Humility gives us the ability to take honest stock of our lives, a grounded view if you will, of our current situation, both personally and communally.
 Moreover, it resists the temptation which our first parents succumbed to of wanting to make gods of ourselves by placing our own egos at the center of our lives.
 Instead, humility gives us the ability to at once imitate and participate in the incarnational and self-giving movement of Christ, who although God did not seize at divinity like our first parents, but humbled himself to the point of death on the cross so as to bring us new life (see Phil.
 2:6-11).
 The Fathers of the Church would often say Christ’s descent was our ascent.
 By living out the virtue of humility we imitate the descent of Christ so as to share in His ascent.
 We humble ourselves by making our desires take a backseat through fasting, by placing the other before ourselves through almsgiving, and by placing God first in prayer.
 These actions cultivate the virtues of temperance, justice, and prudence respectively.
 This is the hoped-for result of our Lenten observances prayed for in the Eucharistic Liturgy of Ash Wednesday: “for through our bodily fasting you restrain our faults, raise up our minds, and bestow both virtue and its rewards, through Christ our Lord” (The Roman Missal, Preface IV for Lent).

 My friends, let us begin this season of Lent this Ash Wednesday by taking an honest, humble look at ourselves and the world around us.
-The benefit of the year that we have just lived through is that if we do this we cannot avoid seeing our frailty and our brokenness that have been so painfully placed before our eyes through the experience of the pandemic and the tensions of the election season that continue to follow us.
-We need change, that is abundantly clear.
+If we do this we cannot avoid seeing our frailty and brokenness that have been so painfully placed before our eyes through the experience of the pandemic and political tensions and violence on national and international stages.
+We need change, on both individual and communal levels, that is abundantly clear.
 Then let us pursue the only course of lasting change.
 Let us prayerfully follow Christ on the Way of the Cross, striving to cooperate with the fiery grace of the Holy Spirit who can make of us a complete oblation to God the Father in unity with Christ.
 Ashes are the remains of something that the fire has completely transformed.
 This Lent, let us resolve to allow the happy fault of Adam to run its course, and cooperate in the Spirit’s transformation of the whole of our lives by growing in the virtues of Christ.
 So doing not only brings healing to ourselves but through us to the world around us, which are both desperately in need of healing today.